 Interest income is recognized in the statements of income for all financial assets measured at amortized cost and debt securities at FVOCI as they accrue, using the EIR.
 EIR is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset or financial liability.
 The calculation takes into account all the contractual terms of the financial instruments including any fees or incremental costs that are directly attributable to the instrument and are integral part of the EIR, but not future credit losses.
 The EIR is established on initial recognition of the financial asset and liability and is not revised subsequently, except for repricing loans.
-The carrying amount of the financial asset or liability is adjusted if the Bank revises its estimates of payments or receipts.
+The carrying amount of the financial asset or receipts.
 The change in carrying amount is recognized in the statements of income as interest income or expense.